xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/label-conversations.md

 Apps that assign conversation IDs in this way have an effect on apps that use a portable inbox model.
 For example, a user might see multiple separate and ongoing conversations they are having with the same address, but originating in different apps.

-If you are using a portable inbox model for your app, you can display conversation labels based on conversation IDs and metadata to help clarify the user experience.
+If you're using a portable inbox model for your app, you can display conversation labels based on conversation IDs and metadata to help clarify the user experience.

 To illustrate this scenario, let's take a look at a couple of conversations between `amal.eth` and `bola.eth`.